 http://<netid>.w3.uvm.edu.
 If you need to redirect people from an old zoo site or maintain your www.uvm.edu URLs, you can do so as shown below.

 To ease migration from zoo, you might choose for your silk site to use PHP 5.3.
-PHP 5.3 support will end on May 24, 2019, so the second stage after migration is an upgrade to PHP 5.5 or newer.
+PHP 5.3 support will end on May 24, 2019, and the second stage after migration is an upgrade to PHP 5.5 or newer.
 The work involved varies depending on your site.
 For most people, moving to PHP 5.5 includes at least updating your WebDB credentials.

 Redirecting page requests